tkdnbb/nodegrapher/README.md

 - `imagePath` (string): Path to the input image file
 - `outputPath` (string): Path where the output JSON file will be saved
 - `maxContainCount` (number, optional): Maximum containment value for graph processing.
 Defaults to 1
+- `numX` (number, optional): Number of nodes to generate in the x direction for the road graph.
+Defaults to 15

 **Returns:**
 - Promise<GraphData | undefined>: Returns a promise that resolves to the graph data or undefined if processing fails